 East Indian Mutton Curry Recipe | Easy Mutton Curry Recipe

+The beauty of traditional recipes is that they are simple to cook with a minimum of ingredients.
 This recipe does not include any blending or grinding.
-You simply chop the ingredients in a food processor and with a little sauteeing you can make this simple and extraordinary traditional mutton curry.
+You simply chop the ingredients in a food processor, and with a little sauteeing, you can make this simple and extraordinary traditional mutton curry.

-Let’s go through the East Indian Mutton Curry Recipe Ingredients
+East Indian Mutton Curry Recipe Ingredients

 GINGER, GARLIC & GREEN CHILLIES: All these are finely chopped and added to the gravy.
 Garlic, ginger, and chillies contribute to the texture and spiciness of the mutton curry.